The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 Differences can be even more dramatic in artificial examples, as shown in Figures \ref{above_quota_trend} and \ref{below_quota_trend}.
 We see that certain house sizes can lead to especially good apportionments, because for fixed populations, certain whole numbers divide more proportionally, with fewer ``leftover'' seats that lead to a mismatch.

 Therefore, in principle the most sensible approach to apportionment would \textit{not} fix $R$ in advance, but explore apportionments over some range of $R$ values acceptable to stakeholders and consistent with upper and lower bound constraints,\footnote{This was in fact not uncommon practice in early Congressional apportionments in the United States.} and adopt \textit{ex post} the choice leading to the smallest value of $\K$ within the agreed-upon range.
-Arbitrarily fixing the House size at $R = 435$ is sub-optimal, particularly as the overall national population grows and shifts, and is widely recognized as introducing significant distortion---both malrepresentation across states, and average under-representation (over-sized districts) compared to world-wide democratic norms.\footnote{Again, we do not anticipate that the Republican party will take action any time soon to correct the exaggerated influence of states like Wyoming and North Dakota.
-On the other hand, Democratic-leaning Rhode Island is very over-represented, so perhaps there remains some political room to maneuver on this issue.
-See Appendix \ref{apportioned_representatives} for further discussion.}
+Arbitrarily fixing the House size at $R = 435$ will almost always be sub-optimal, particularly as the overall national population grows and shifts, and is widely recognized as introducing significant distortion---both malrepresentation across states, and average under-representation (i.e., over-sized districts) compared to world-wide democratic norms.\footnote{Again, we do not anticipate that politicians in the Republican party will take action any time soon to correct the exaggerated influence of states like Wyoming and North Dakota.
+On the other hand, Democratic-leaning Rhode Island is very over-represented as of 2010, and is projected to be so in 2020, so perhaps there remains some political room to maneuver on this issue.
+See Appendix~\ref{apportioned_representatives} for further discussion.}